rte-france/relife/sphinx_docs/source/user_guide/survival.rst

 .. warning::

-    Before fitting the model, its parameters values are initialized at random.
-In such case, calling a function without specifying ``params`` will raise a warning encouraging you to fit the model first or to specify parameters as above.
+    If model's parameters are initialized at random and model has not been fitted yet, calling a function without specifying ``params`` will raise an error encouraging you to fit the model first or to specify parameters as above.